Flight Review Finnair Business class on the short haul route to Helsinki operated by the A350 once daily.

-After the meal another round of drinks was served and I bet you could have gotten even more if in the mood.
+After the meal, another round of drinks was served, and I bet you could have got even more if in the mood.

 In terms of food and drinks, it was probably the best quality/service mix I encountered so far in Europe.